 Pages Tagged With: "fishing"

-The Division of Fish & Wilfdlife uses electrofishing to safely sample fish populations in a variety of water bodies.
+The Division of Fish and Wilfdlife uses electrofishing to safely sample fish populations in a variety of water bodies.
 Electrofishing is one of the most efficient sampling methods available to fisheries biologists.
 It uses an electric current to temporarily stun fish.
 This lets biologists sample and survey fish populations with minimal disturbance and risk to

 The Division of Fish and Wildlife monitors largemouth bass in Delaware rivers to help maintain a sustainable bass population and provide recreational fishing opportunities.
 Reports from anglers about the tagged bass they catch are an important part of the effort.